-Dr Wong Kim Eng is an Emeritus Consultant and a former Chairman of IMH’s Medical Board.
-She received her undergraduate medical training at the University of Singapore and her postgraduate psychiatric training at the Institute of Psychiatry, London.
+Adj Prof Wong is an Emeritus Consultant, National Healthcare Group (NHG) Senior Advisor, and a former Chairman of IMH’s Medical Board.
+She received her undergraduate medical training at the National University of Singapore (NUS) and her postgraduate psychiatric training at the Institute of Psychiatry, London.
 She is interested in the clinical aspects of addictions research.

-Dr Kandasami is an Addictions Specialist who is currently the Chief of the National Addictions Management Service (NAMS).
-He has been actively involved in clinical, training and research activities at NAMS and also holds other administrative roles in IMH.
+Dr Kandasami is currently the Chief of the Department of Addiction Medicine in IMH.
+He has been actively involved in clinical, training and research activities at NAMS, and also holds other administrative roles in IMH.
 He has authored book chapters, review articles and peer reviewed papers in the field of addictions.
-He holds an academic appointment with NUS YLL School of Medicine and Duke NUS Graduate School of Medicine.
-He has been a Core faculty for the National Psychiatric Residency Program for psychiatry and also teaches at the Graduate Diploma in Mental Health Program for General Practitioners jointly organised by IMH and NUS.
+He holds an academic appointment with NUS Yong Loo Lin School of Medicine and Duke-NUS Graduate School of Medicine.
+He has been a Core faculty for the National Psychiatric Residency Programme for psychiatry and also teaches at the Graduate Diploma in Mental Health Programme for General Practitioners jointly organised by IMH and NUS.

-Dr Guo Song, MBBS, MMedSC, PhD is a senior consultant psychiatrist and the head of research at NAMS with a joint position as an adjunct assistant professor at Duke-NUS Graduate Medical School.
-He has been practicing addictions medicine since 1990, and has served as the director of the National Drug Dependence Treatment Centre, Beijing and as a professor of psychiatry in Capital Medical University of Beijing.
+Dr Guo is a senior consultant psychiatrist, and the Head of Research at NAMS, with a joint position as an adjunct assistant professor at Duke-NUS Graduate Medical School.
+He has been practising addictions medicine since 1990, and has served as the Director of the National Drug Dependence Treatment Centre, Beijing Anding Hospital and as a professor of psychiatry in Capital Medical University of Beijing.
 His research interests include translational clinical trials on alcohol and substance use disorders and gambling disorders, as well as exploring a combination of traditional Chinese acupuncture and cognitive behavioural therapy for addictive disorders.

-Azizah graduated with a Diploma in Nursing from Nanyang Polytechnic in 1999.
-She worked as a registered nurse for 12 years, in an acute high dependency pediatric ward and outpatient adult setting before moving on to do research work in 2011.
-Prior to joining the NAMS Research Team, she was a Clinical Research Coordinator at Clinical Research Innovation Office at Tan Tock Seng for 6 years.
-She was coordinating Investigator and Sponsor initiated trial.
+Azizah graduated with a Diploma in Nursing from Nanyang Polytechnic.
+She worked as a registered nurse for 12 years in an acute high dependency paediatric ward and outpatient adult setting before moving on to do research work.
+Before joining NAMS, she was a Clinical Research Coordinator at Clinical Research Innovation Office at TTSH.
 Her research interests include drug and behavioural addictions.
-She is currently involved in two projects: